andrewcbancroft/datadaylife-blog/content/notes/data-engineering-python/difference-between-axis-0-axis-1-python-pandas.md

 ### Choose Your Scenario

-Suppose that two people come to you and ask separate questions about average car sales.
+Suppose that two people come to you and ask separate questions about **average car sales**.

 * Lucy asks, "Can you calculate the average number of cars sold for each color?"